Sunday, December 11, 2011

-Light, medium, slightly brownish color with bright autumn red reflects.
-The nose is delicate and aromatic, without being too intense, yet distinguished aromas of earth, dirt, and ripe dark fruit mingle with notes of cigar, tobacco leaf, licorice, and some cedar wood and leather caress the nostrils at first sniff.
-The palate is lighter than I expected for a Pomerol in that particular vintage, yet it is bright, racy, very well-balanced, and rather feminine.
+Light, medium, slightly brownish colour with bright autumn red reflects.
+The nose is delicate and aromatic, without being too intense, yet distinguished aromas of earth, dirt, and ripe dark fruit mingle with notes of cigar, tobacco leaf, liquorice, and some cedar wood and leather caress the nostrils at first sniff.
+The palate is lighter than I expected for a Pomerol in that particular vintage, yet it is bright, racy, well-balanced, and feminine.
 It showed a bit of age already, nothing much but noticeable to the amateurs.

 This particular bottle could have lasted for another 5-8 years, but not more than that.
 I should taste another bottle to define whether it was just an odd bottle or if it is a general pattern for this wine in this particular vintage.

 Go to the winery website for more info: www.lafite.com/eng/Bordeaux-Estates/Chateau-L-Evangile